-- Create their own curriculum with a faculty advisor and design a specific course of study for the semester, aligned with your academic and professional goals.
+- Create your own curriculum with a faculty advisor and design a specific course of study for the semester, aligned with your academic and professional goals.

-- You may take elective courses at MIT Sloan, throughout MIT, and are eligible to take virtual courses at Harvard University.
+- Take elective courses at MIT Sloan, throughout MIT, and virtual courses at Harvard University.

-- You may participate in the breadth of management courses offered at MIT Sloan, or can focus in-depth on a specific topic.
-All courses are offered online.
+- Participate in the breadth of management courses offered at MIT Sloan or focus in-depth on a specific topic.
+All courses are offered in-person.

-- Visiting Fellows take between 36 and 54 credit units, or about four to six courses during the semester
+- Visiting Fellows take between 36 and 54 credit units, or about four to six courses, throughout the semester.

 - MIT Sloan offers certificate programs in Business Analytics, Healthcare, and Sustainability.
 To earn a second graduate credential, please consult your academic advisor for certificate requirements.
 You may be required to enroll in two semesters to meet the certificate requirement.

 The MIT Sloan Visiting Fellows Program is available in the following terms: